Looking for a way to manage leads and customer relationships on your WordPress website?

 That way, you won’t have to learn a new interface and add a whole new tool to your workflow just to manage your relationships with customers.

-In this post, I've collected five of the best WordPress CRM plugins, all of which offer a free version for you to try (as well as premium versions with more features, in some cases).
-For each CRM plugin, I'll share its…
+In this post, I’ve collected seven of the best WordPress CRM plugins, most of which offer a free version for you to try (as well as premium versions with more features, in some cases).
+For each CRM plugin, I’ll share its:

 - Key features

 - Pricing details

 Let’s get started because your customer relationships won’t wait!

 HubSpot is a popular inbound sales and CRM tool.
 It’s a six-billion-dollar company traded on the New York Stock Exchange, so it’s a little bigger than your average WordPress plugin developer.

 But recently, HubSpot has been making a big push to get into the WordPress space, which is to your benefit if you’re looking for a WordPress CRM plugin.

 One of the most attractive things about HubSpot has always been that the CRM functionality is 100% free.
 That carries over to the WordPress plugin, which is also 100% free.
 More on why a $6 billion company is giving away its tools for free later on.